sdr-enthusiasts/docker-readsb-protobuf/README.md

 ### Finished Stage

 In the finished stage, auto-gain does nothing (as `readsb` is operating at optimal gain) for `AUTOGAIN_FINISHED_PERIOD` (1 year by default).
-After this time, auto-gain reverts to the initialisation stage and the entire process is completed again.
+After this time, auto-gain reverts to the initialization stage and the entire process is completed again.
 This makes sure your configuration is always running at the optimal gain level as your RTLSDR ages.

 ### State/Log/Stats Files